catalogicsoftware/kubedr/docs/userguide/source/troubleshooting.rst

     Describes the backup policy.

 MetadataBackupRecord
-    Represents a successful backup.
-It is not being used in restores at present but once granular restore feature is added, this resource will be used.
+    Created after every successful backup.

+MetadataRestore
+    Creation of this resource triggers a restore.

 Kubernetes Resources
 --------------------